Skip to content

 ‘Burger Law’ was the story of big burger chains at war in a post apocalyptic America in 2100.
 My nine year old mind had no concept of brand, mascots, loyalty, or anything like that until this point.
 And then here it all was, ‘brand loyalty’ expressed in the most extreme form imaginable – tribal bands of renegade customers led by wild leaders, a clown on one side, a king on the other, fighting beneath flags bearing logos!
 I loved it.

-I’m not sure what my ‘takeaway’ from this was, I didn’t see it as a critique of consumerism or corporate power, it was fun, irreverent and bizarre and I like one leader more than the other.
+I’m not sure what my takeaway from this was, I didn’t see it as a critique of consumerism or corporate power, it was fun, irreverent and bizarre, but I liked one leader more than the other. 👑

-At this point in time I’d not tasted a burger of any kind, and I hadn’t ever heard of McDonalds or Burger King.
-It would be ten years until I first got my first real taste.
+At this point in time I’d not tasted a burger of any kind, it would be another decade until I first got my first real taste.

 Piccadilly Circus, 1993